-I think it’s safe to say that we all know that exercise is a drug.
+I want you to think about exercise as a drug.
 It’s probably one of the most under-utilized drugs out there.
 It helps with treat issues from sarcopenia to depression.
 From frailty to diabetes.
-We all know the dangers of over-dosing, but are you under-dosing exercise?
+However, just like a drug, there are dangers from over or under-dosing exercise.

 Just like any drug, you can over and under-dose.
 Overdosing a drug can kill you, so can under-dosing.
 Think of an antibiotic.
 If you don’t take enough, whatever gumbo you’ve got-it might just kill you.
 When talking about over-dosing exercise this is when you get hurt or injured, or over-train.
 However, most of us don’t recognize the effects of under-dosing exercise.